Skip to content

 Medical insurance

-The Episcopal Church Medical Trust (Medical Trust) 2024 health benefits offerings and Annual Enrollment details are public.
-Premiums have increased from 6-8%, depending on the plan.
-Most of our participants are in the CDHP 20 Plan, and the rate increases by 8%.
-The overall national average increase is expected to be 6%.
+The Episcopal Church Medical Trust (Medical Trust) 2025 health benefits offerings and Annual Enrollment details are now available.
+Premiums have increased by around 6%, depending on the plan.
 Our Diocesan-wide claim data showed a higher claim year than in years past, leading to a higher loss ratio.
 The Diocese recognizes that health insurance is one of the most significant costs for our congregation’s budgets.
 While we’ve been in line or below national averages for several years, our usage and the overall increases across all Med Trust plans are seeing significant growth this year.
-Additionally, Medical Trust paused substantial increases last year due to the financial impacts of the pandemic.

 For information about eligibility for the Episcopal Health Plan, the Small Employer Exception (SEE) Plan, and the Group Medicare Advantage Plan, refer to the Medical Trust Administrative Policy Manual.

-We will offer the following medical plans to our employees through the Medical Trust.
+We will offer the following medical and dental plans to our employees through the Medical Trust.
 Please note that Anthem and Cigna plans are the same rates:

 High Deductible Plans